 What about Blood Pressure Medications?

-A healthy lifestyle is one part of a successful hypertension treatment plan.
+A healthy lifestyle is one part of a successful hypertension management plan.
 For many people, prescription medications are also an essential part of a treatment plan, especially as we get older 1.
 This article explains how some of the most popular medicines work.

 1. Beta-Blockers (examples: Atenolol, Metoprolol) 2

 Beta-blockers dilate (make bigger) blood vessels.
 This way blood flows better, putting less stress on the heart.
 Beta-blockers have a long history of effectiveness.
 They are generally taken 1-2 times a day with or without food.
 Beta-blockers also can help people feel calmer because they slow down your heart rate.
 Are there side-effects?
 Beta-blockers can cause dizziness and even make you feel sleepy.
 Your medical provider may need to adjust your dose from time to time.

 2. Calcium Channel Blockers (examples: Amlodipine, Verapamil) 2